redhat-developer/devspaces-images/devspaces-traefik/docs/content/middlewares/http/basicauth.md

 ![BasicAuth](../../assets/img/middleware/basicauth.png)

-The BasicAuth middleware restricts access to your services to known users.
+The BasicAuth middleware grants access to services to authorized users only.

 ## Configuration Examples